 ‘Rape by intimate partners is more common than stranger rape’ – Bachman & Saltzman, 1995; Finkelhor & Yllo, 1985; Randall & Haskell, 1995.

-There are differences between the rape or sexual abuse perpetrated by a stranger and the rape or sexual abuse perpetrated by a current or former partner.
-These differences can sometimes make it more difficult to acknowledge that sexual abuse is happening.
+There are differences between the rape or sexual violence perpetrated by a stranger and the rape or sexual violence perpetrated by a current or former partner.
+These differences can sometimes make it more difficult to acknowledge that sexual violence is happening.
 Some of these differences are listed below:

-- The sexual abuse is carried out by someone with whom you have a shared past, a home and even children.
+- The sexual violence is carried out by someone with whom you have a shared past, a home and even children.

 - It is a betrayal of trust by someone you thought you knew well.